 Establishing Damages in a Slip and Fall Case

 Establishing damages in a personal injury case is actually the one element of a negligence claim where it is basically the same when comparing a car accident claim with a slip and fall claim.
 Damages can be both economic and non-economic.

 Economic damages are fairly simple to calculate, they include, inter alia, any medical bills (past and future), damage to personal property, lost wages, and loss of earning capacity.
 The reason that they are more simple to calculate than non-economic damages is that you can attribute an actual monetary value because they are designed to replace money that was lost because of the incident.

 Non-economic damages, on the other hand, are a bit more difficult to calculate.
 They typically involve pain, suffering, loss of enjoyment of life, etc. These types of damages do not have an exact monetary figure associated with them.
 So, it is up to the jury to subjectively assign a

 value that they feel would put the Plaintiff in a position that they would be in had the accident never occurred.
 This is obviously difficult to do, especially in cases where the Plaintiff has been affected to an extreme degree.
 How does one even begin to assign a dollar figure to someone’s life enjoyment that they have missed?
 It is a very difficult thing to ask someone to do, which is why you need an experienced attorney to handle your personal injury case.

 Contact Our Law Firm

-If you have been involved in either a car accident or slip and fall matter, you should immediately contact car accident attorney Brian Boyer to discuss your personal injury case.
+If you have been involved in a slip and fall matter, you should immediately contact us to discuss your personal injury case.
 He has years of experience helping thousands of individuals who have been harmed in Las Vegas as a result of negligence.